sflemingo/KinematicsCalculator/README.md

 	x = displacement in meters
 	t = time in seconds

-Use as many known variables as needed in any order.
+Put in variables as arguments.
+To put in an initial velocity of -8.23, use v0:-8.23 Use as many known variables as needed in any order.

-Put in variables as arguments like this:
+example:

 	java kinematicsUI t:2.3 a:-9.8 v0:16.2
 output: